1. 3DS Blog

 The World Design Organization (WDO) defines design as a strategic problem-solving process that uses creativity to improve products, services, systems, and experiences.

-Almost everything around us is the result of design: the clothes we wear, the desks we sit at, the houses, towns, and cities we live in – and even the supply chains and infrastructure that support all of these things.
 Therefore, design doesn’t just apply to products; it applies to services, architecture, home designs and more.
 Designers have a unique responsibility to not only define a product, but the entire experience surrounding what they are creating.

-2005 Energy Policy Act, the 2020 Guiding Principles for Sustainable Federal Buildings and the 2024 Ecodesign for Sustainable Products Regulation are placing greater demands on organizations.
+This isn’t something businesses can afford to ignore.
+A growing number of regulations, including the 2005 Energy Policy Act, the 2020 Guiding Principles for Sustainable Federal Buildings and the 2024 Ecodesign for Sustainable Products Regulation, are placing greater demands on organizations.
 At the same time, investors increasingly rank companies on their environmental performance and consumers demand greener products and services.

 Those organizations that prioritize sustainable design can evolve into more responsible businesses, attract more investors, retain more customers and enjoy stronger revenues as a result.

-Sustainable design, also known as green design or eco-design, is defined as the creation of long-term products or services that reduce waste and improve society’s wellbeing.
 In today’s waste economy era, where raw and artificially created materials are collected, turned into products and then all too quickly thrown away, designers have an opportunity to incorporate sustainable design principles into their work.
 Embracing sustainable design can help contribute to a circular economy, address the effects of climate change, and reduce society’s carbon footprint.

-In contrast to the take-make-waste linear model, the intent of the circular design model is restorative and regenerative.
-As defined by the Ellen MacArthur Foundation, it represents a new systems approach for companies based on three principles: 1.
-Eliminate waste and pollution, 2.
-Keep products and materials in use, and 3.
-Regenerate natural systems.
+In contrast to the traditional ‘take-make-waste’ linear model, the circular design model aims for a restorative and regenerative approach.
+As defined by the Ellen MacArthur Foundation, it represents a new systems approach for companies based on three principles:

 According to former Apple VP and University of California Design Lab director Don Norman, change requires a different way of thinking when we design.
 “It’s not just about if somebody can understand and use [a product] to satisfy their needs,” Norman told McKinsey, “It’s also about how the manufacturing process may destroy the planet.
 What is the process?
 What is happening?”